bit-hack/nomad-docs/nomad-design-doc.md

 ----
 ## Overview
-Nomad is a real time strategy game, inspired by Age of Empires, Populous and Dungeon Keeper.
+Nomad is a real time strategy game and god game, inspired by Age of Empires, Populous and Dungeon Keeper.
 The game supports single player and multi-player (LAN) game modes.
 The game centers around skirmish mode, where players battle against each other and computer AI on a procedurally generated or hand-crafted map.

 ----
 ## Story
 The thousand year storm has ended providing safe passage north.
-Many have set sail, hoping for new lands and in search of wealth and prosperity, drawn by the tales and myths handed down through generations before you.
+Many have set sail, hoping for new lands and in search of wealth and prosperity, drawn by the tales and myths handed down through generations before them.

-None have returned...
+Many didn't make the long and perilous journey, but where they failed, some explorers have succeeded.
+Their boats landing on a strange and unfamiliar shore.

-Many didn't make the long and perilous journey, but where they failed, you and your small group of explorers have succeeded.
-Your boat lands on a strange and unfamiliar shore, your fate awaits...
+As they set foot on your island, you reawaken once more...  however the others will too...

 ----
 ## Setting
 The world of nomad is set in a fictional medieval time period.
 The game follows different populations that have settled in close proximity and are competing with each other and struggling to survive and colonize a new land.
+Each population is controlled by one of the islands demigods, rivaling for total control.

 Each villager must take on different roles and responsibilities to aid in the survival of their village.